xuyanshi/cs61a-2022/README.md

 ### Start Date:   Tue Oct 11 2022

 ### Pause Date:   Sun Nov 20 2022
-I paused this course due to my busy work. ~~And I will complete all of it in in a few months.~~ The jobs before project4(Scheme, Week11, Fri 11/4) are finished, which is consisting of Disc00-10, Lab00-10, HW01-08 and Project1-3(Hog, Cats and Ants).
+I paused this course due to my busy work. ~~And I will complete all of it in in a few months.~~ The jobs before project4(Scheme, Week11, Fri 11/4) are finished, consisting of Disc00-10, Lab00-10, HW01-08 and Project1-3(Hog, Cats and Ants).

 ### Continue Date:   Wed Dec 7 2022
 I have to skip the Scheme project and some other things related to the Scheme because it's too difficult for me now.